Biology (BY) Courses

 3524 Human Anatomy and Physiology II (4) SP

 An elementary introduction to the study of the natural world.
-The course is laboratory and field oriented with both living and nonliving materials being used to introduce the student to his/her natural surroundings.
-Emphasis is placed upon the student’s developing the ability to identify such things as insects, birds, reptiles, trees, wild flowers, rocks, and minerals.
-No prerequisites.
+The course is laboratory and field oriented with both living and non-living materials being used to introduce the student to his/her natural surroundings.
+Emphasis is placed upon the student’s developing the ability to identify such things as insects, birds, reptiles, trees, wild flowers, rocks and minerals.
 Lecture, 2 hours; laboratory, 2 hours.
 Does not count towards a biology major.

 3903 Internship in Biology (3) F, SP, SU